 A tight ligament on the bottom of your foot that’s slowly progressed to the point of chronic pain and disability has the potential of permanently damaging your ability to even walk without pain.
-At Premier Podiatry in Clifton, New Jersey, Dr. Velimir Petkov expertly diagnoses your pain and, if you have plantar fasciitis, recommends a rigorous treatment plan to keep you out of surgery.
+At podiatry center in Clifton, New Jersey, Dr. Velimir Petkov expertly diagnoses your pain and, if you have plantar fasciitis, recommends a rigorous treatment plan to keep you out of surgery.
 But when that doesn’t solve the problem, he’s the best doctor to perform plantar fasciitis surgery to get you back on your feet and back to your previous level of activity.
 Call for a clear diagnosis and an end to your heel and foot pain.

 Plantar fasciitis is a painful condition that results in excruciating heel pain.
 It’s often a chronic foot pain condition that’s caused by tiny tears and strains to the plantar fascia, which is the long ligament that runs along the bottom of your foot.
 Plantar fasciitis is most common among people between 40 and 60.
 You may be at risk for the condition if you: